John Brooke-Little

 John Brooke-Little, Norroy and Ulster King of Arms.

-John Philip Brooke Brooke-Little (6 April 1927 – 13 February 2006) was an English writer on heraldic subjects, and a long-serving herald at the College of Arms in London.
+John Philip Brooke-Little (6 April 1927 – 13 February 2006) was an English writer on heraldic subjects, and a long-serving herald at the College of Arms in London.
 In 1947, while still a student, Brooke-Little founded the Society of Heraldic Antiquaries, now known as the Heraldry Society and recognised as one of the leading learned societies in its field.
 He served as the society's chairman for 50 years and then as its president from 1997 until his death in 2006.

 In addition to the foundation of this group, Brooke-Little was involved in other heraldic groups and societies and worked for many years as an officer of arms; beginning as Bluemantle Pursuivant, Brooke-Little rose to the second highest heraldic office in England: Clarenceux King of Arms.

 Early and private life

 John Brooke-Little while a pupil at Clayesmore School.

 John Brooke-Little was born in Blackheath, Kent.
 His mother, Constance Egan, was the author of many children's stories including the Epaminondas books and the adventures of Jummy the Baby Elephant.
 In the 1920s, Egan was the editor of Home Chat.
 This helped to prepare her for future editorial duties with the Heraldry Society's journal, the Coat of Arms in the 1950s.
 She was the second wife of Raymond Brooke-Little, who worked as an electrical engineer.
 His paternal ancestors, the Littles, came from Wiltshire and may be traced in the parish registers of Biddestone back to the late seventeenth century.
 A pedigree of his family appears in the 1972 edition of Burke's Landed Gentry under the heading "Brooke-Little of Heyford House".
 Brooke-Little was educated at Clayesmore School, a progressive co-educational public school in Dorset.
 The school remained an important part of Brooke-Little's life, and he later sent his own children there.
 He oversaw the process of granting arms to the school while serving as chairman of its board of governors from 1971 to 1983.

 As a boy, Brooke-Little's first contact with the College of Arms came when he went to see Sir Algar Howard, then Garter Principal King of Arms.
 Howard was the head of the corporation of heralds at the College of Arms, and encouraged Brooke-Little's budding interest in the subject of heraldry.
 While still a student, he founded a heraldry society with his friends.
 Brooke-Little went to New College, Oxford in 1949 and read history.
 His college friends included Colin Cole, later Garter King of Arms, with whom he refounded the dormant Oxford University Heraldry Society.
 The two men refounded it a second time in 1958.
 The Society was refounded in 1978, and again in 2005 and currently holds one lecture per term.